christopherayork/unit-4-backend/README.md

 # Expat Journal API
-API can be found [here](https://expat-journal-api.herokuapp.com/)
+API and Docs can be found [here](https://expat-journal-api.herokuapp.com/)

-Docs can be found [here](https://expat-journal-apidocs.netlify.com/)

 ###### Credit to the apidoc library for docs design